 Don’t turn down good learning opportunities just because they aren’t exactly what you imagined.
 Your career path is going to take many twists and turns.
 I am so far from where I thought I would be and couldn’t be happier about it!
 Be open to trying new things and trust that every opportunity is taking you closer to where you really want to be.

 Earlier in my senior year I had been considering graduate school.
-I had been working for the past two years in non-profit and I wanted to continue in that space, but I was already burned out.
-I had studied abroad in the Czech Republic and Poland, so I knew that I wanted to learn more about the region.
-I had no idea what I would do with that experience or how it would benefit me, but the calling was deep, so I knew I had to follow it.
+For the past two years, I had been working for a local non-profit.
+I thought that I wanted to continue in that space, but I was already burned out.
+My junior year I studied abroad in the Czech Republic and Poland, so I knew that I wanted to learn more about the region.
+I had no idea what I would do with that experience or how it would benefit me, but the calling was real, so I knew I wanted follow it.
+But I couldn’t see any feasible next steps or how this all added together.

 My professors and advisors were telling me to go to grad school in the US.
-One even told me if I didn’t go to an Ivy League school it would be a waste of time.
+Top tier universities in major US cities were suggested.
 But when I crunched the numbers, it just didn’t make sense.
-I would have to take out student loans and spend tens of thousands of dollars a year on tuition.
-It would take two to three years to get my degree.
-That meant not only would I be deep in debt from school, I would also be living in a costly US city like New York or Boston.
+I would have to take out massive student loans, live in a city with a high cost of living, and spend tens of thousands of dollars a year on tuition.
+Not to mention spend hundreds of hours and dollars preparing for the GRE and applying to schools.
+Then it would take two to three years to get my degree.
+That meant when I graduated, not only would I be deep in debt from school, I would also be living in a costly US city like New York or Boston, in a competitive job market with little certainty around getting a job.

 I stepped back and took a serious look at what I wanted to do with my life and where I wanted to be.
-Honestly, I couldn’t come up with any answers and with a degree in Religious Studies, my prospects didn’t exactly feel red hot.
+Honestly, at 21 years old, I couldn’t come up with any serious answers.
+And with a degree in Religious Studies, my prospects didn’t exactly feel red hot.

 At the time, I let the pressures of the situation distract me and I was totally out of alignment with myself and what I wanted.
-What I did know was, A. I wasn’t ready for a full time job, not mentally and not on paper.
-B. I was really passionate about travel.
-And C. I was being called to study the post-Soviet space more deeply.
+What I did know was I wasn’t ready for a full time job, not mentally and not on paper.
+I also knew I was really passionate about travel, but that felt more like an impractical hobby.
+And I felt called to continue my study of the Post-Soviet space, which likewise felt impractical.

 And since the Universe works in magical ways, my university in Budapest was one of only two universities in the world that offered a degree in the specific field I had been studying for the past two years.
 I didn’t realize that this seemingly random passion I had developed for Nationalism Studies could be parlayed into a graduate degree.